-Why do you always tell people not to finely grind their plant material for cooking when most of the other websites and books I read say that you should finely grind the cannabis before making marijuana butter or oil?
+Why do you always tell people NOT to finely grind their cannabis for cooking and making edibles?
+Most of the other websites and books I read say that you should finely grind the cannabis before making cannabutter and cannaoil.

 Confused in California

-When it comes to how to prepare marijuana for cooking, I see this bit of bad advice repeated over and over again, oftentimes by people who should know better.
+When it comes to how to prepare marijuana for cooking, this is one of those myths and bits of bad advice I see repeated over and over again.
+Oftentimes by people who should know better.

-Don’t fall for that.
-Fine grinding serves no practical purpose!
+Don't fall for that.
+Fine grinding cannabis for making edibles serves no practical purpose!

 In spite of advice you’ll hear from most other cannabis cooks, and in spite of it being a built-in function of a popular "magical" cannabis butter making gadget, I always advise people to NOT finely grind cannabis before making butter, oil, or other infusions for a very simple reason: